vanstinator/re-run-open-prs-on-base-update/README.md

 # Re-trigger Workflows on open PRs

-GitHub Action to re-trigger Workflows on open PRs when a commit happens on these PRs' base branches.
+GitHub Action to re-run builds on open PRs when a commit happens on these PRs' base branches.

 ### Motivation